claudiofsr/find-identical-files/README.md

 With the `--max_number` (or -N) argument option, set the maximum number of identical files.

-If n = 0 or n = 1, all files will be reported.
+2.1 If n = 0 or n = 1, all files will be reported.

+Useful for getting hash information for all files in the current directory.

-If n = 2 (default), look for duplicate files or more identical files.
+2.2 If n = 2 (default), look for duplicate files or more identical files.

 #### 3. To find identical files with `fxhash` algorithm and `yaml` format:
 ```